Meadowlarke/Bibliography/Odell2019.md

 14: "Old Survivor" as a navigational aid.

--: #Z: Redwood trees were used as navigational tool in by sailors in the San Francisco Bay.
-When they were logged, the Army Corps of Engineers had to blow up Blossom Rock, which the Sailors had been using the trees to avoid.

 -: Daoist parable of the useless tree.

 17: Cursory outline of the book.